 Cortisol can become out of balance, and in fact can rise abnormally in the late afternoon or evening when it should be declining.
 (A sleep help technique is utilizing adaptogens such as magnolia, eluthero ginseng and ashwagandha to balance and reduce high cortisol levels as well as meditation and other mind/body techniques)

 sleep, as the body is naturally meant to move and expend a certain amount of

 Along with safe exercise, another consideration is using an infra-red sauna a few times a week.
 This helps to relax the body and reduce levels of pain.
-I use one here and I find that utilizing the sauna before bed is one of the most relaxing things we can do because it is also gently "detoxing" the body which again leads to relaxation.
-If you do not have access to an infra-red sauna, any sauna will do, or check out this infa-red portable sauna at Amazon for a pretty good price.
+I use one here and I find that utilizing the sauna before bed is one of the most relaxing things we can do, as long as we go slow.
+A few minutes is enough, whereas too long in a sauna can over stimulate the adrenal glands.

 4. Nightly “second